Accessibility in Webex Campaign

 Exclusions from Accessibility

-There are few screens that do not support accessibility, because these screens require users to design the screens by dragging the elements on the design canvas:
+Few screens do not support accessibility, because these screens require users to design the screens by dragging the elements on the design canvas:

 • Deployment creation screen